AusClimateService/NCRA_ExtratropicalHazardTeam/README.md

 - Raw data: /g/data/ia39/ncra/extratropical_storms/5km/GWLs/
 - Bias corrected data: /g/data/ia39/ncra/extratropical_storms/bias-corrected/ACS-QME-AGCD-1960-2022/GWLs/
 - Data for the Queensland 15-member ensemble has also been processed, but has not yet been made available in ia39.
+- Reported changes also rely heavily on the recent [Wasko et al. (2024)](https://doi.org/10.5194/hess-28-1251-2024) sytematic review of changes in rainfall intensity, in support of updates to the Australian Rainfall and Runoff guidelines.

 ## Summary statistics